 - Don’t be fooled because your caller ID or an email seeking information about you or the payment of a utility bill looks like the call or email comes from your utility company.
 It’s easy for scammers to spoof (imitate) a utility company’s telephone number or email address and even to make convincing looking websites.
 Again, it’s always safer to contact your utility directly than to respond to an unsolicited phone call or email.

-If you believe you have been victimized by a utilities scam or wish to report suspicious activity, please file a report with the Colorado Attorney General.
+If you believe you have been victimized by a utilities scam or wish to report suspicious activity, please file a report here.